 Principal changes from current requirements for Option 2 above are outlined in Figure 1 below.
-Option 2 applies to the same foods as currently prescribed in the transitional standard, and excludes meat, poultry and food products for export beyond Australia and New Zealand.
+Option 2 applies to the same foods as currently prescribed in the transitional standard, and excludes meat other than pork, poultry and food products for export beyond Australia and New Zealand.